noahcurtiss/Motor_Tests/README.md

    12 <---> Gnd

 3) Set up the force sensor.
    _NOTE: The force sensor may need a few minutes to warm up.
-Values may start higher or lower than expected but will normalize after a several minutes._
+Values may start higher or lower than expected but will normalize after several minutes._

 4) Run a force calibration:
     1. Upload strain_reader.ino to the arduino.